davidstirling777-star/Underwater-Hockey-Scoring-Desk-Kit/README.md

 **Tournament List**
 A sample CSV file is included with the distribution of this app This has a dropdown list where a CSV file can be selected that contains the draw for a Tournament or a list of games.
 The team names listed in the 'White' and 'Black' columns will appear on the Scoreboard Tab (and not on the 'Display Window' Screen.
-If the team don't know who they are, they are in trouble.
+If the teams don't know who they are, they are in trouble.
 Expected CSV headers: date,#,White,Score,Black,Score,Referees,Penalties,Comments. where # is the Game Number [but this can actually also be 'game', 'game#' or 'game_number'].
-THIS CSV FILE GETS MODIFIED as the games progress as the app stores the scores, what Cap Numbers were penalised (into the 'Penalties' column), and if the 'Record Scorers Cap Number' checkbox is selected the Cap Numbers goals were attributed to (into the 'Comments' column).
+THIS CSV FILE GETS MODIFIED as the games progress as the app stores the scores, what Cap Numbers were penalised (into the 'Penalties' column), and if the 'Record Scorers Cap Number' checkbox is selected, the Cap Numbers' to which goals were attributed (into the 'Comments' column).

-When the 'Between Game Break' timer reached 30 seconds, the penalties and cap numbers of the goal scorers are written to the selected CSV file.
+When the 'Between Game Break' timer reached 30 seconds, the penalties and cap numbers of the goal scorers from the previous game are written to the selected CSV file.

 The 'Starting Game #' will show a list of Game Numbers in the CSV file selected above.
-This could be useful if the app crashes and the games need to be restarted, or if multiple days games are in the CSV file.
+This could be useful if the app crashes and the games need to be restarted, or if multiple days' games are in the CSV file.

 **Game Sequence**